-To provide a little background, I've had four careers, each of which has contributed in some way to this endeavor, and I suppose I could say that I'm starting my fifth.
+To provide a little background, I've had four careers, each of which has contributed in some way to this effort, and I suppose I could say that I'm starting my fifth.

 Career #1 was a civil engineer and project manager, working in the UK, Canada, Guyana, Nigeria and the United States.
 I learned to take large complex problems and break them into smaller chunks that could be resolved.

-Career #2 was a systems analyst and systems developer, initially for specialized project and construction management systems, then on to more general business systems.
-I learned to use computers and software to solve problems.
+Career #2 was a systems analyst and systems developer in Montreal, initially for specialized project and construction management systems, then on to more general business systems.
+I learned, the hard way, to run a company, and to use computers and software to solve problems.

 Career #3 was in academia.
 An MA in communication was followed by an MBA and PhD in management.
 I learned social science research methods and statistics, a skeptical perspective, and how to develop and teach effective online and hybrid courses.

 Career #4 happened by accident and has run more-or-less in parallel with #3.
 As I was starting my doctoral thesis I was approached to design a data collection system for a clinical trial for a shingles vaccine, eventually marketed by Merck as Zostervax.
 This morphed into a 7-year assignment, and started my new career in data management and information systems for medical research.
 I learned how a clinical study was put together and how to read the literature and evaluate the results.